API Reference

 void APPGUARD_START_CUSTOMMACROMODE()

-The APPGUARD_START_CUSTOMMACROMODE function performs macro detection with the Custom Macro rule.
+The APPGUARD_START_CUSTOMMACROMODE function starts macro detection using Custom Macro rules.

 #import <AppGuardCore/AppGuard.h>